Choose another writer in this calendar:

 his travels, he had accquired several wives; they spoke Persian.
 Upon

-returning to Sialkot, he married Sultan Fatima, Faiz's mother.
+returning to Sialkot, he married Sultan Fatima, Faiz's mother, known as

-memorized the Quran at an early age.
-He received his education at mission schools in the English
+memorized the Quran.
+His father had built the local mosque.
+Faiz received his education at mission schools in the English

 language, but he also learned Urdu, Persian, and Arabic.
 While still at